Bethany Gardner

-I recently finished my PhD in Psychology, where my training focused on quantitative methods, cognitive psychology, and psycholinguistics.
+I finished my PhD in Psychology in 2023, where my training focused on quantitative methods, cognitive psychology, and psycholinguistics.
 My dissertation investigated how people learn to use singular they pronouns and what kinds of contexts support learning.
 More broadly, I’m interested in questions about people’s learning and behavior, and in figuring out if systems and policies are working in the way we intend.

 Elsewhere